 2. Along the same lines, do you ever look at whichever book someone else is reading in public or whatnot, and based on that make a snap judgment about their character or literary taste?

 I love to do this!
 Big fan of people-watching generally, but most of all in places like airports, where people seem to read more unreservedly than anywhere else.
 I often pull the journal from my purse and note the ubiquitous titles of each place; what's popular in Chicago may not be the same as what's widely-read in Miami, for instance.
-It's surprisingly useful for coll dev at the lib. (gag), and it spurred me to read the book that had been languishing on my shelf, 1/4 read, that I ended up loving--Three Junes by Julia Glass.
+It's surprisingly useful for collection development at the library (gag), and it spurred me to read the book that had been languishing on my shelf, 1/4 read, that I ended up loving--Three Junes by Julia Glass.
 But yeah, anyway, I think that as one can tell something about a book by its cover (sometimes), one can certainly tell oodles about a person by what they choose to let people see them reading.
 That's the key--they're choosing to let people see them reading it.
 That's intimate, and it means a great deal (particularly in this culture of people who spurn book-reading in favor of more transitory pleasures).

 3. Do you buy books online?
 If so, where is your favorite place to find them?